Beyonder016/lvh-gradio/README.md

 - 📂 [samples/LVH](samples/LVH) — X-rays with confirmed LVH
 - 📂 [samples/No_LVH](samples/No_LVH) — X-rays without LVH

-👉 Download any image and upload it in the [Live Demo](https://huggingface.co/spaces/Beyonder016/lvh-gradio) interface to see predictions and Grad-CAM heatmaps.
+👉 Download any image and upload it in the app interface to see predictions and Grad-CAM heatmaps.

 ---